fluttercommunity/plus_plugins/example/README.md

 # android_intent_example

-Demonstrates how to use the android_intent plugin.
+Demonstrates how to use the android_intent_plus plugin.

 ## Getting Started